infinitepower18/WSA-Sideloader/README.md

 Whether it's a bug fix or a new feature, contributions to the project are always welcome!
 To get started, make sure you have [Python 3.10](https://www.python.org/downloads/windows/) and [Git](https://gitforwindows.org/) installed.
 Then clone this repo and install the required packages using `pip install -r requirements.txt`.

 Please test the program before making your pull request.
 Starting from version 1.3.0, WSA Sideloader is compiled into an executable file using Nuitka.
-It is then distributed on GitHub Releases and Microsoft Store via the Inno installer.

 To compile from source, follow the below instructions: